harivarshney/face-recognition-attendance-system/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Contact

-For support or questions, please open an issue on GitHub.

 ## 🙏 Acknowledgments

 - OpenCV community for computer vision tools